8bitbuddhist/markdown-novel-template/Readme.md

 ### Setting metadata

 The compile script pulls metadata from `metadata.yml` when generating the ebook.
 In this file, make sure to change the `title`, `subtitle`, `author`, and `date` fields to suit your needs.

+### Changing the cover image

+Replace `Notes/cover.png` with your novel’s cover image.